Zestaponi

-Zestaponi (ზესტაფონი, /ka/) is the administrative center of Zestaponi District in Western Georgia.
+Zestaponi (ზესტაფონი, /ka/), also transliterated as Zestafoni, is the administrative center of Zestaponi District in Western Georgia.
 Zestaponi is the center of an ancient, historical part of Georgia – Margveti, which is a part of Imereti province.
 Zestaponi is the center of Margveti's Eparchy of the Georgian Orthodox Church.
 Zestaponi is situated in the furthest east of the Colchis Plateau, and is built on both banks of the Qvirila River.

 It is an important industrial center, with a large ferro-alloy plant processing manganese ore from nearby Chiatura.
 Zestaponi is in the Kolkheti lowlands, a semi-tropical region with relatively cold winters averaging -4 °C in January and hot summers averaging 24 °C in August.
 The surrounding countryside is a wine-growing region.

 Industry

 The town of Zestaponi and the smaller neighboring town of Shorapani are industrial centers.

 The Zestaponi ferro-alloy plant processes raw manganese ore shipped by rail down the Kvirila valley from Chiatura, supplying 6% of world demand.

 The largest ferroalloy plant in the country, in 1998 it produced 35,000 tonnes of silicomanganese and 11,000 tonnes of medium-carbon manganese alloy.
 This was well below its previous peak production of 110,000 tonnes of manganese-based alloys.
 The British steel trading company Stemcor acquired the ferro-alloy plant in February 2006.

+On October 20, 2024, the ferroallow plant ceased operations for 6 months, after having operated nonstop for 365 days a year since opening in 1933.

 Two other plants in the Zestaponi / Shorapani area produce electrical products, aluminum and copper cable and wire.
 There were more plants in the Soviet era producing fireproof clay, marble and clothing.
 Zestaponi is also one of the winery centers of Georgia.
 Wine prepared from the Tsitsqa and Tsolikouri species is widely known.